Rytterboi/Dotfiles/README.txt

+!DONOT LET THE SYSTEM HANDLE GITHUB CREDENTIALS
+!USE THE GH CLI INSTEAD SEE BELOW

+After placing .gitconfig in the home dir use gh auth login

+to auth.

+if problems check gh location on system with

+which gh

+And ensure path to credential helper in .gitconfig mirrors output.
+Output example below

+[credential]
+    helper = !/path/to/gh auth git-credential

 For reading the config for alacritty alacritty --config-file ~/.config/alacritty/alacritty.toml

 To set zsh as the default shell for both the user and tmux